Background and IT Challenges Across Its Distributed Locations

-HC3 was deployed and implemented quickly on 24 virtual servers across 18 locations in the region, providing the nonprofit with a solution that required less management and support, resulting in increased uptime.
+SC//Platform was deployed and implemented quickly on 24 virtual servers across 18 locations in the region, providing the nonprofit with a solution that required less management and support, resulting in increased uptime.

 Finding an Edge Computing Solution with Scale Computing

 Goodwill Central Coast’s lean staff needed to solve the challenge of managing a server system efficiently and remotely for all 18 stores dispersed across the wide region.
 “The main challenge we face is our geography.
-It’s just myself and two technicians who handle the three counties in our area, so we needed support and with 24 servers requiring physical reboots, we also needed a hyperconverged virtual system,” Waddy said.
+It’s just myself and two technicians who handle the three counties in our area, so we needed support, and with 24 servers requiring physical reboots, we also needed a hyperconverged virtual system,” Waddy said.
 “Before we chose Scale Computing, my choices were to build physical servers or spend time on the legacy system to build some servers.
 All hyperconverged systems have the ability to migrate from physical servers to virtual, but the process Scale Computing uses is a quick proposition.”

-After selecting Scale Computing, Goodwill Central Coast solved their geographical issue and found a solution capable of being deployed quickly, managed locally and remotely, and providing self-healing technology that reduces the overall amount of time spent on IT projects.
-“With Scale Computing HC3, the time it takes to spin up a server is minutes compared to hours.
+After selecting Scale Computing, Goodwill Central Coast solved its geographical issue and found a solution capable of being deployed quickly, managed locally and remotely, and providing self-healing technology that reduces the overall amount of time spent on IT projects.
+“With Scale Computing Platform, the time it takes to spin up a server is minutes compared to hours.
 I’m using the system to spin up some lab servers for a project and now, I can spin up a lab with five servers in 30 minutes,” Waddy said.
 “Our server restores are quick, lasting only around 15 minutes.
 We’re now able to increase drive space and resources on the fly compared to our legacy infrastructure.”

 - With 18 locations across three counties in Southern California, Goodwill Central Coast needed an affordable virtual hyperconverged infrastructure solution capable of managing the region’s file systems and databases out of a central database in Salinas.

-- Goodwill Central Coast has a small IT staff of three people, and without the resources available to provide on-site services for each location, they wanted an edge solution that required less management for remote servers.
+- Goodwill Central Coast has a small IT staff of three people, and without the resources available to provide on-site services for each location, it wanted an edge solution that required less management for remote servers.

 - Goodwill Central Coast needed to replace an outdated legacy virtualization system with an affordable solution capable of maximizing uptime.